mghamilton/polyAinv/README.md

 * Hamilton MG, Kerr RJ (2018) Computation of the inverse additive relationship matrix for autopolyploid and multiple-ploidy populations.
 Theoretical and Applied Genetics 131:851–860. doi: 10.1007/s00122-017-3041-y
 * Henderson CR (1988) Use of an average numerator relationship matrix for multiple-sire joining.
 Journal of Animal Science 66:1614-1621. doi: 10.2527/jas1988.6671614x
 * R Core Team (2016) R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria

+### Note ###
+* Version 0.1.2 contained a bug causing identifiers in the 'INDIV.ID' column of the 'F' data frame to be erroneous in some circumstances.
+This has been rectified in version 0.1.3.
+Thanks to Tim Millar for identifying this issue.